ibitec7/ibitec7/README.md

-👋 Hi, I’m @ibitec7
+## 👋 Hi, I’m @ibitec7

-- 👀 I am captivated by the field Data Science, Artificial Intelligence.
-I have a keen interest in understanding how Machine Learning Algorithms work and are built.
-I also have an interest in exploring any data and trying to unravel what it is trying to communicate.
+I am captivated by the field of Data Science and Artificial Intelligence, having a keen interest in understanding the inner-workings of Machine Learning Algorithms and Data Systems.
+Beyond that, how these theories are applied to the real-world using High-Performance computing, and sophisticated and distributed systems to the Peta-Bytes worth of data that exists on the internet.
+Yielding the skill-set under my possession, I seek to not only understand theoretical concepts like Machine-Learning, but also implement and enable them practically on real-world Big Data.
+I believe data is central to the utility of any system and high-performance computing and distributed systems are the tools that enable it to be used practically.

-- 🌱 I have completed my Data Science certifications from DataCamp and I am a certified Data Analyst Associate, Data Engineer and Data Scientist Professional.
-I am currently a freshman in the BS Data Science program.
-I have a strong background in Mathematics and Statistics as well.
-I have studied Math and Further Math courses in my A-Levels.
-Along with that I have studied some fundamental courses to Machine Learning like Linear Algebra, Multi-Variable Calculus, Calculus 2 etc. on my own initiative through bootcamps.
-Along with that some essential statistics courses related to sampling, Hypothesis testing, Distributions, theoretical statistics etc.
-I demontrate proficiency in 5 programming languages namely: Python, SQL, Rust, C/C++, and R.

-- 🤝 I’m looking forward to collaborating on Data Science projects like Exploratory Analysis, Data Cleaning/Wrangling, Data Visualization, Machine/Deep Learning (with Pytorch and sklearn).
-However, I'm not limited to just data science collaboration but also generally collaborating on any project related to C/C++ or Rust as well.
-Feel free to contact me for any collaboration, joint project venture or assistance related to what I have mentioned.
+I rigorously pre-process and wrangle with data through techniques like feature engineering to squeeze out every last bit of information it may contain, then I analyze it to uncover its story and the information it is communicating, and finally I use the insights gained to forecast what it may predict.
+I use high-performance computing to ensure that I am utilizing the full potential of the hardware that is made available to me, and design my infrastructure in a way that can scale to to utilize the potential of any future hardware upgrades.

+I am collaborative, and welcome any open-source contributions, joint-project ventures or code-review assistance.
+My contribution to any project can bring the unique perspective of the project as a data systems solution.
+I look forward to contributing my knowledge to any project and possibly in exchange also learn a different perspective from my contributor.

+  ## PROJECTS I HAVE WORKED ON
+  - MLOps workflows
+  - RAG pipelines with LLMs
+  - ETL pipelines
+  - CLI tooling
+  - Blockchain
+  - High-Performance Simulations

   # TECH STACK
   ## ML/DL